 Changing of the EEPROM data is initiated by the master with the command byte CSW.
-Depending on the state of the Write Protection pin WP either one byte (Byte Write) or up to 16 byte (Page Write) are modified in one programming procedure.
+Depending on the state of the Write Protection pin WP and of the Protection Bits (refer to chapter 7 Page Protection Mode[TM]) either one byte (Byte Write) or up to 16 bytes (Page Write) are modified in one programming procedure.